steve8x8/geotoad/geotoad/trunk/CLI/README.txt

 The rest should be somewhat obvious.
-You get to a screen where you can change your query and filter options, and once you are done with that, press 'q' and it will perform the magic.
+You get to a screen where you can change your query and filter options, and once you are done with that, press 's' and it will perform the magic.

+GeoToad will automatically save any options defined in the text interface for the next time it is loaded.

 -------------------